MuhammadRaffay-max/MuhammadRaffay-max/README.md

 ## 👨‍💻 About Me

-**Passionate AI engineer specializing in deep learning, computer vision, and data analytics.
-Expert in building scalable ML pipelines, developing intelligent systems, and transforming complex data into actionable insights.
-Experienced in deploying production-ready AI solutions that drive innovation and business growth across diverse industries and applications.**
+**Passionate Frontend Developer focused on crafting modern, responsive, and user-centric web interfaces.
+Skilled in translating UI/UX designs into clean, performant code using modern frontend technologies.
+Experienced in building scalable, accessible, and interactive web applications that deliver seamless user experiences and support real-world business needs.
+Constantly exploring new tools and frameworks to improve performance, usability, and design quality.**

 </div>